bee-san/Polymath/content/posts/2020-31-12---dynamic-programming.md

 * Loop through all coins each iteration.
 * Calculate new min coins each iteration, which recursively calls the function again.

-Bottom-up is much simpler, as we only need 2 for loops which is similar to our original bruteforce method, except memoised.
+Bottom-up is much simpler, as we only need 2 for loops.
+It's similar to what we did earlier, but memoised.

 ##### Bottom-Up Coin Change